 There is an easy snorkeling camera care process to keeping your waterproof camera and/or housing in good shape.
 It will help you reduce the chance of floods, sticking buttons, and corrosion.
 You can expect your camera and housing to last for years of use with these care tips.

-Remove, Clean, Inspect & Grease Your O-Ring Seals
+Remove, Clean, Inspect, and Grease Your O-Ring Seals

 Then apply a light layer of o-ring grease with your fingers.
 Don’t overdo it.
 Just a thin coating all over will do.

-On waterproof cameras, you won't remove the seals, but you should go through the same process.
-Clean them carefully, inspect them for damage, and you can also lightly grease them.
+On waterproof cameras, you won’t remove the seals, but you should go through the same process.
+Clean them carefully and inspect them for damage.
 If you find damage you can have them replaced by the manufacturer.

 Before replacing your o-rings, carefully clean the groove that it sits in in the housing.
 Sand and salt crystals like to collect here.